labex-labs/open-source-labs/python/python-mastery/lab-ex5-6-python-unittest-module/en/intro.md

 # Introduction

-**Objectives:**

-- Learn how to use Python's unittest module
-- Create and run basic test cases
-- Test for expected errors and exceptions

-**Files Created:** `teststock.py`

-In this lab, you will explore Python's built-in `unittest` module, which provides a framework for organizing and running tests.
-Testing is a critical part of software development that helps ensure your code functions correctly.
-The `unittest` module makes it easy to create test suites, run tests, and verify results.
+In this lab, you will learn how to use Python's built - in `unittest` module.
+This module offers a framework for organizing and running tests, which is a crucial part of software development to ensure your code works correctly.

+You'll also learn to create and run basic test cases, and test for expected errors and exceptions.
+The `unittest` module simplifies the process of creating test suites, running tests, and verifying results.
+The file `teststock.py` will be created during this lab.